1. Feature Overview

 7.1 Import Leads

 You can import external leads that you’ve captured, to LeadSquared, through a CSV file.
 To use this feature, navigate to the Manage Leads page and click the Import Leads button.
-To know more about, refer to How to Import Leads to LeadSquared.
+To know more, refer to How to Import Leads to LeadSquared.

 7.2 Export Leads